travis-ci/docs-travis-ci-com/user/environment-variables.md

 Variables in the **.travis.yml** are bound to a certain commit.
 Changing them requires a new commit, restarting an old build will use the old values.
 They will also be available automatically on forks of the repository.

 On the other hand, variables defined in the **repository settings** are the same for all builds.
-When you restart an old build, it will use the latest variables.
-The variables are not automatically available to forks.
+When you restart an old build, it will use the latest values.
+These variables are not automatically available to forks.

 Keep this in mind when choosing where to store which variable.